-1.1.2 Running functions
+2.2 Running functions

 All of the functions in PbIso are designed for ease of use, while also allowing flexibility in changing model parameters.
 The required inputs are outlined in subsequent sections of this manuscript, but we have included a brief overview of the different ways these functions can be used below, using the Calc64() function as an example, which only requires one input (age).
-The default parameters in all PbIso functions are based on the Stacey and Kramers (1975) 2nd stage model, however, we will show how these can be changed.